How Spin.AI’s Researchers Uncovered 14.2 Million More Victims in the RedDirection Browser Extension Attack CampaignRead Now

 4. Consider informing stakeholders and, if necessary, legal authorities if the data loss involves sensitive or regulated data.

-5. Review your current backup schedules and policies to prevent future occurrence and ensure your backup solution is in line with best practices for business continuity.
+5. Review your current backup schedules and policies to prevent future occurrences and ensure your backup solution is in line with best practices for business continuity.

 What are the risks of not backing up Microsoft Teams data?